Welcome to Inverness Women’s Aid online

 HIGHLAND BUSINESS WOMEN – THIRD SECTOR ORGANISATION OF THE YEAR

-We were delighted to win the HBW Third Sector Organisation of the Year Award at the recent HBW awards ceremony!
+We were delighted to win the HBW Third Sector Organisation of the Year Award at the 2020 HBW awards ceremony!

 All credit to our amazing team and Board for their dedication and commitment, especially throughout the challenges of the last few months.